French Relative Pronoun DONT Top Ten Rules and Tips

 6. “Dont” is often used in formal French and can help you sound more sophisticated and educated.

-7. It’s important to pay attention to the gender and number of the noun that “dont” replaces.
+7. It’s important to pay attention to the noun that “dont” replaces.
 For example, “Les livres dont je parle” means “the books I’m talking about”, while “Les maisons dont je parle” means “the houses I’m talking about”.

 8. “Dont” cannot be used to replace the subject of a sentence.
 For example, you cannot say “Le livre dont lit” to mean “the book that he is reading”.